International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 EU policies set the framework for data spaces, but each instance will need additional governance.
 This rulebook helps you put that governance in place.
-In this section, we briefly cover the relevant EU regulation for data spaces: DGA, DA, eIDAS2, GDPR, NIS2, others \<pls add!\>.
+In this section, we briefly cover the relevant EU regulation for data spaces: DGA, DA, eIDAS2, GDPR, NIS2.
 In chapter 6, we cover the contractual aspects of setting up the governance for a data space instance.

 ## Role models